-You can push many data preparation and mining operations directly in your database.
+You can push many data preparation and mining operations directly in your database to improve performance.

 One of the most powerful capabilities of SPSS Modeler is the ability to perform many data preparation and mining operations directly in the database.
 By generating SQL code that can be pushed back to the database for execution, many operations, such as sampling, sorting, deriving new fields, and certain types of graphing, can be performed in the database rather than on the client or server computer.
 When you're working with large datasets, these pushbacks can dramatically enhance performance in several ways: